gelman/ep-stan/README.md

 N.B.
 The program does not work correctly in some scipy builds because of an issue in the in-place operation of dpotri Lapack-routine with C- or F-order matrices.
-In some builds, the in-place operation works for F-order matrices but not for C-order matrices, where as in some builds, it works the opposite way.
+In some builds, the in-place operation works for F-order matrices but not for C-order matrices, whereas in some builds, it works the opposite way.
 The former behaviour is assumed in this program.

 ### Setup